kristenmazza/memory-card/README.md

 [Live Demo](https://kristenmazza-memory-game.netlify.app/) :point_left:

 ## Learning Objectives
-This project was completed to improve knowledge and implmentation of React concepts, especially hooks.
+This project was completed to improve knowledge and implementation of React concepts, especially hooks.
 Animations were included with the help of the Effect hook.

 ## Setup Instructions